 Thanks be to God.

-The celebrant puts on incense and processes to the Christmas Crib to sing the Angelus Domini.
+The Celebrant sits to put on incense and then makes his way to the Shrine of Our Lady to sing the Angelus Domini.

 The Angel of the Lord brought tidings to Mary: